 In our recent webinar we covered how federal employees can protect their financial future with Federal Disability Retirement.
 There were a lot of great questions and we’re going to go in-depth with some of our answers here.

 This is a very relevant subject, as more and more federal employees become concerned about the impact of COVID-19 and the tumultuous environment surrounding the USPS.
 If you are a federal employee that has been thinking about retiring early and using the Federal Disability Retirement benefit, now is the time to do it.
-Read on for the details:
+Read on for the answers to common questions:

 Q: Can you apply for Federal Disability Retirement retroactively?

-A: Yes!
+A: The answer is yes!
 But you have 1 year from your date of separation to apply.
 The OPM is very strict about this deadline.

 Q: Does filing for Federal Disability Retirement need to be done before or after completing an OWCP Federal Workers’ Comp claim for an occupational disease?